-Spending time abroad is a valuable professional and personal endeavor.
-Given the worldwide scope and impact of engineering, global competence and intercultural skills are an extremely valuable asset to the work place.
-Studying abroad helps you develop and hone these skills.
-Colorado School of Mines encourages students to include an international study/research/volunteer experience in their undergraduate and/or graduate education.
 Mines maintains student exchange programs with engineering universities in South America, Europe, Oceania, Africa, and Asia.
-Courses taken at a partner university abroad can fulfill an equivalent course at Mines if it is pre-approved and successfully passed with a grade of "C-" or better.
+Courses taken at a partner university abroad can fulfill an equivalent course at Mines if they are pre-approved and successfully passed with a grade of "C-" or better.
 Transfer credit is awarded; a student's GPA is not affected by courses taken abroad.